about Us

 High School Students & Families:

-All one-on-one meetings will be completed by February 20th.
 Students are encouraged to look at the course guide and to talk to their teachers to make an informed decision when selecting classes.
+All one-on-one meetings should be completed by February 20th.
+Adjustments will be made as necessary due to inclement weather.

 Interested in CodeRVA for high school?